JoeBwonKenobi/Floral_Sales_Project/README.md

 ## **Monthly Order Method Grand Total**

-This second visulization shows the order type distribution for each month.
+This second visulization shows the order method distribution for each month.
 This can help the owner's identify what months are more popular for walk-ins and deliveries.

 ![Monthly Aggregation of Order Method Grand Total Phone vs  Walk in](https://github.com/JoeBwonKenobi/Floral_Sales_Project/assets/117705408/e1bcf781-99c0-41f0-8230-9d010405c325)